UKCloud/documentation/articles/managed-services/man-monitoring-how-change-config.md

 ### Changing escalation contact information

-It's important that you keep the escalation contact information held for your Managed Monitoring service up to date to ensure that the correct person is contacted if we need to escalate an alert.
+It's important that you keep the escalation contact information held for Managed Monitoring as a Service up to date to ensure that the correct person is contacted if we need to escalate an alert.

 1. In My Calls, raise a ticket using the **Add or Remove Escalation Contacts** Managed Monitoring template.

 2. From the **Action** field, select:

-    - **Add new contact** to add a new escalation contact for your Managed Monitoring service
+    - **Add new contact** to add a new escalation contact

-    - **Remove existing contact** to remove a contact from your Managed Monitoring service
+    - **Remove existing contact** to remove an existing escalation contact

-    - **Add a New Contact and Remove an Existing Contact** if you want to both add and remove contacts
+    - **Add a New Contact and Remove an Existing Contact** if you want to both add and remove escalation contacts

     > [!TIP]
     > If you want to change the details of an existing contact, select **Add new contact** and specify in the **Additional Details** field which details have changed.